tock/tock-www/_posts/2017-06-27-talking-tock-23.md

 ## RustConf Training

-Registration for the Tock training at RustConf [is up](http://rustconf.com/register.html)!
+Registration for the Tock training at [RustConf](http://confreaks.tv/events/rustconf2017) is up (formerly at http://rustconf.com/register.html)!
 We're extremely excited to be running alongside the other tutorials.
 It will be on Friday, in the afternoon.

 ## Pull Requests